ideasman42/block-array-cow/readme.rst

 Some things that may be worth considering.

+- It might be useful to make ``BCHUNK_HASH_TABLE_ACCUMULATE_STEPS`` configurable, to control how much of each blocks data contributes to its hash.
 - It may be worth using ``mmap`` for data storage.
 - Block compression
   *(likely based on caller defined rule about when a state's data isn't likely to be read again).*